digibib/ls.ext/README.md

 See [Makefile](Makefile) for more commands.

 ### Adding graphical browser support

 If you want a different browser than headless phantomjs in testing, we have installed firefox in ls.test and use X11 forwarding over ssh to show you the browser window as you run the test from inside ls.test.

-If you host is OSX (> 1.5) or Windows you need to install XWindows support:

- - OSX: `brew cask install xquartz`
- - Windows: Install Cygwin/X (untested by us, but should in theory be possible)

 To use you can either set `TESTBROWSER=<your favorite browser>` as an environment variable on your system or pass it to `make`.
 We currently support the following browsers:
 - firefox